nvpham12/Amazon-Big-Data-Customer-Segmentation/Technical Report.md

 The customers have been segmented according to their RFM scores using common labels in marketing.

-Champions
-- These are the best customers, with the most recent and frequent purchases and with the most dollar spendings.
+- **Champions**: These are the best customers, with the most recent and frequent purchases and with the most dollar spendings.

-Loyal Customers
-- Customers who have made some less recent purchases and spend a little less than champions.
+- **Loyal Customers**: Customers who have made some less recent purchases and spend a little less than champions.
 But these customers have still made very recent and frequent purchases with sizeable spendings.

-Potential Loyalist
-- Customers who made recent purchases, but spent moderate amounts with moderate frequncy.
+- **Potential Loyalist**: Customers who made recent purchases, but spent moderate amounts with moderate frequency.

-New customers
-- Customers who made the most recent purchases, but have minimal frequency and spending.
+- **New Customers**: Customers who made the most recent purchases, but have minimal frequency and spending.

-Promising
-- Customers who made very recent purchases but have spent have low frequency and spending.
+- **Promising**: Customers who made very recent purchases but have low frequency and spending.

-About To Sleep
-- Customers who have moderate spending but haven't made recent or frequenct purchases.
+- **About To Sleep**: Customers who have moderate spending but haven't made recent or frequent purchases.

-Hibernating
-- Customers who haven't made a purchase in while and have spent infrequently and little.
+- **Hibernating**: Customers who haven't made a purchase in a while and have spent infrequently and little.
 They have probably churned.

-Can't Lose Them
-- Customers who haven't made recent purchases but have previously made frequent purchases with high spendings.
+- **Can't Lose Them**: Customers who haven't made recent purchases but have previously made frequent purchases with high spendings.

-At Risk
-- Customers who haven't made recent purchases but have lower spendings and frequent purchases than those under Can't Lose Them.
+- **At Risk**: Customers who haven't made recent purchases but have lower spendings and frequent purchases than those under Can't Lose Them.

-Needs Attention
-- Customers who have moderate frequency and spending, but it's been a while since they made a new purchase.
+- **Needs Attention**: Customers who have moderate frequency and spending, but it's been a while since they made a new purchase.

-Lost
-- Customers who have churned.
+- **Lost**: Customers who have churned.

 ![rfm_segment_count](https://github.com/user-attachments/assets/1d9bd0ca-d0c6-470a-94cc-d73edf45cbea)

-This is a plot of the number of members in each segment.
-Amazon had too few new or promising customers, so they weren't shown on the plot.
-This is probably due to Amazon being an established giant in E-commerce.
-However, even though Amazon has a large number of Loyal Customers and Champions, there are larger number of customers who may be starting to churn.
+- Amazon had few new/promising customers, so they weren't shown on the plot.
+This should not come as a surprise since Amazon is an established giant in E-commerce.
+- There are a large number of Loyal Customers and Champions, but there are even more customers who may be starting to churn.

 # Recommendations for RFM Segments
 - Customers who are in the About to Sleep, Needs Attention, At Risk, and Can't Lose Them segments should be targeted with discounts and promotions.
 These could be showing discounted products in their product recommendations (on the front page) or Amazon could offer these customers a month of free Amazon Prime through a message or email.